Andrettin/Wyrmsun/readme.txt

 * Map Editor
 - Fixed crash which occurred when pressing the "OK" button in the player properties dialog.
+- Fixed issue which caused solid overlay tiles to not be displayed in the editor.

 * Terrain
 - Added new dry mud and mud decoration tiles.